Lerer/cic2-workshop/001-wellcome-and-prep.md

-# Wellcome the B2B Customer Identity Bootcamp Lab

-## 1.0 Intro to Okta B2B Customer Identity Bootcamp Lab
+# Intro to Okta B2B Customer Identity Bootcamp Lab

 You are now all set up!
 It's time to set up your first application now.